namakshenas/Fast-Scheduling-Algorithm-for-Total-Earliness-and-Tardiness/README.md

 This notebook is part of the research based on paper _Migration from Sequence to Schedule in Total Earliness and Tardiness Scheduling Problem_. ([here](http://www.optimization-online.org/DB_HTML/2019/07/7280.html)).

 > This notebook runs on Python 2.
+> The algorithm uses the sub-modularity property of the objective function to generate a semi-active schedule.